OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/style_guide/doc_style_guide.rst

         a feature doc that may, for example, illustrate a usage example.
 Another great benefit of this method is that now your embedded example changes along with the code, so the docs maintain themselves.

-        By default, docstrings will be kept the embedded code.
+        By default, docstrings will be kept in the embedded code.
 There is an option to the directive to strip the docstrings:

         .. code-block:: rst